-General maintenance includes those items which should be checked during normal day-to-day operation of the vehicle.
-They are essential if your vehicle is to continue to operate properly.
+General maintenance includes those items which should be checked during normal day-to-day operation.
+They are essential for proper vehicle operation.
 It is your responsibility to perform these maintenance procedures regularly as prescribed.

 Performing general maintenance checks requires minimal mechanical skill and only a few general automotive tools.